biolab/orange3-text/doc/widgets/annotator.md

 more focused on vehicles and registration.
 The yellow cluster includes documents related to work and students.

-We can select a subset of documents of interest and observer them in the [Corpus Viewer](corpusviewer.md) widget connected to the output.
+We can select a subset of documents of interest and observe them in the [Corpus Viewer](corpusviewer.md) widget connected to the output.

 ![](images/Annotator-Example.png)